Embrace and more join Shiiine On Weekender line-up

 Embrace have joined the line-up for Shiiine On Weekender at Butlins this November.

-The band - made up of brothers Danny and Richard McNamara, Steve Firth, Mickey Dale and Mike Heaton - will perform along with the likes of Fun Lovin' Criminals, Peter Hook & The Lights, The Happy Mondays, Levellers, The Wonder Stuff and The Farm at the adult festival held at Butlin's Arena, Minehead.
+The band - made up of brothers Danny and Richard McNamara, Steve Firth, Mickey Dale and Mike Heaton - will perform along with the likes of Fun Lovin' Criminals, Peter Hook and The Light, The Happy Mondays, Levellers, The Wonder Stuff and The Farm at the adult festival held at Butlin's Arena, Minehead.

 The event is a celebration of the very best of 80s and 90s Indie and Dance music.